 I just read a quote yesterday that really hit home for me.
 Do I go about on smear campaigns?
 No. But I know that I am often only a hairsbreadth away from speaking harsh words of judgment against some (at least to my husband).
 And sometimes, in conversation, some of those words slip out.
 I have had a tendency to dissect character since I was a child.
 But I know that, as a wife, I have a significant influence on my husband.
 I want that influence to be for good!
 I don’t want him to focus on the negative traits of others because of my words.
 After all, “by beholding we become changed,” so we want to focus on the perfect character of Christ, not the imperfections of our neighbours.
 Focus enough on others’ flaws and you’ll become just like them.

-In Scripture, backbiters are classed with “haters of God,” with “inventors of evil things,” with those who are “without natural affection, implacable, unmerciful,” “full of envy, murder, debate, deceit, malignity.”
+In the Scriptures, backbiters are classed with the haters of God, “with inventors of evil things,” with those who are without natural affection, implacable, unmerciful, “full of envy, murder, debate, deceit, malignity.”
 It is “the judgment of God, that they which commit such things are worthy of death.”
-Romans 1:30, 31, 29, 32.
 He whom God accounts a citizen of Zion is he that “speaketh the truth in his heart;” “that backbiteth not with his tongue,” “nor taketh up a reproach against his neighbor.”
-Psalm 15:2, 3.

 Father, please help me to focus more on the positive, especially on Thy dear Son, in whose name I come before Thee.
 Take away the tendency to hold a magnifying glass over my brethren’s defects or to try to “fix” their problems.
 Instead, let me simply follow Thee faithfully and be an example of true godliness to others.
 Let me likewise be humble enough to follow the example of those who have progressed more than me.
 Help me never to resist Thy correction and rebuke.
 In the blessed name of Thy Son I pray.
 Amen.